Wreck-It Ralph

 In fact, Game Central Station was also heavily influenced by New York City’s Grand Central Station.

 Moving back to the story, Ralph gets his medal but activates a baby bug and gets himself and said bug launched into Sugar Rush where he loses his medal and officially meets the dirty homeless child Vanellope von Schweetz (played by Sarah Silverman).
 Before I continue with the story, I have to mention how Vanellope can be kinda annoying which some viewers may be put off by (including myself), but as we later learn she’s a glitch and outcast by the rest of the characters of Sugar Rush in the name of ‘safety’.
 You could infer as a viewer that by incessantly irritating Ralph and refusing to leave him alone when they first meet, she’s just wanting to interact with someone who doesn’t see her as a mistake and wants any sort of connection with another person.
-Although, as soon as she discovers Ralph’s medal hanging from the top of the tree he’s climbing to get it, she steals it from him so she can use it to enter the random roster race and get a chance to be one of the racers in tomorrow’s game.
+Although, as soon as she discovers Ralph’s medal hanging from the top of the tree he’s climbing, she steals it from him so she can use it to enter the random roster race and get a chance to be one of the racers in tomorrow’s game.

 Quick sidenote, I like how Mr. Litwak, while not a driving force in the film, is portrayed as a father to each of the games in his arcade.
 He treats each of the games under his care as if it were his own child and legit hates to see one of them go, and I really like that.